acsumich/acsumich.github.io/README.md

 # ACS_Website
-This repo is meant to hold current and past versions of the Student Members of the American Chemical Society Website!
+This repo is meant to hold current and past versions of the Student Members of the American Chemical Society at the Univertsity of Michigan Website!

 ~~Currently this site is not attached to any domain name, so it can only run locally.~~ Set up to run through Github Pages as a temporary hosting site.
+Soon to be hosted through HostGator since UofM refused to host our site :(

 ## TO DO: